Politics and The New Counter-Culture Part 1: The Outraged Establishment

 Unlike modern progressives, the new counter culture values due process, equal treatment under the law, and it doesn’t automatically equate gendered social roles with oppression.
 Its leery of the concept of systemic racism, and it accuses progressives of undervaluing both social cohesion and the complexity of responsibility.
 At its best, the new counter-culture is a rebuke to black and white thinking; the kind of thinking that puts people into simple binaries of victim and victimiser.
 It’s also frequently suspicious of utopianism, and skeptical of crusades meant to radically change the world.

 Unlike previous counter-cultures, you won’t be able to buy most of its cultural artefacts in local shops.
 Most of its stars are on the internet, doing things in a decidedly DIY manner.
 That means you probably won’t see them on the news, MTV, political panel discussions, mainstream chats about arts and culture, or the new music shows for kids.
-The stars of the new counter-culture don’t (as of yet) have any iconic media moments that most people have an opinion about.
-There is no equivalent of that time in 1967 when the decidedly uncool teens on the Dick Clark show watched the weirdness of Strawberry Fields.
-There’s also nothing like that moment in 1976 when the Sex Pistols went swearing like adolescent schoolboys on the Bill Grundy show.
-Nor is there anything like that time in 1994 when Madonna humiliated David Letterman for poking fun at her abrasive sexuality.
+Aside from Cathy Newman’s entertaining interview with Jordan Peterson, most the newer counter-culture stars don’t (as of yet) have any iconic media moments that most people have an opinion about.

-The new stars of today’s counter-culture will rarely be on Question Time.
-Nor will they be on early morning family programs, irritating Holly Willoughby and Phillip Scofield.
+The new stars may occasionally show up on Question Time, but they won’t be on early morning family programs, irritating Holly Willoughby and Phillip Scofield.
 They won’t ever be pissed on late night sofas, giggling alongside Alan Carr and Graham Norton.
-I’m guessing most of the aforementioned television presenters wouldn’t want to be associated with this counter-culture.
+I’m guessing most of the aforementioned television presenters wouldn’t want to be associated with the new counter-culture.
 They would instead think Russell Brand represents today’s counter-culture.
 They would think, like most members of the establishment, that counter-culture must be tied to sex, drugs, and progressive mass media.
 They never suspect that the modern equivalent of Haight-Ashbury might actually be youtube.

 The new counter-culture starts from the assumption that progressive politics have become not just the mainstream, but something illiberal, devoid of nuance, and periodically hysterical.
 The counter-culture’s ideological rubuke to progressivism is to creatively defend classical liberal ideas: ideas like autonomy, liberty, responsibility, tolerance, and the overcoming of adversity.
 The new counter-culture gives us a fascinating political alternative to the more common forms of activism which are driven by sanctimonious resentment, or a need to classify people into identities which are tribal and de-individuating.
 The counter-culture is also cheeky, mischievous, and surprisingly open to unorthodox lifestyles and subversions of typical expectations.
 It upsets people most not when its being right wing, but when it’s simply asserting common sense.